 If you’re like us, you’re a little worried about the future right now.
-You want to stand up for women and low-paid workers.
+You want to stand up for women, low-paid workers, and other vulnerable groups.
 You want to make sure we don’t lose ground on the hard-won gains of the last four decades.

 Here are six ways you can raise your voice effectively for change.
 Because together, we are stronger.

 1. Call your elected officials.
 Yes, on the telephone.

 We’re all used to sending emails.
 But the truth is, a phone call carries a lot more weight.
 While your email will get counted and filed, when you call, somebody in your elected official’s office has to listen to you — your voice, your concerns, your good wishes, your humanity.